NxPKG/khulnasoft-docs/content/dns/manage-dns-records/reference/record-attributes.md

 # Record attributes

-Use DNS record comments and tags to categorize and clarify the purpose of DNS records within Cloudflare.
+Use DNS record comments and tags to categorize and clarify the purpose of DNS records within Khulnasoft.

 Comments provide a unique descriptions for specific records, whereas tags group similar records into categories.